AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 ## Create a lookup dataset

-After you [create an XDM schema](#create-an-xdm-schema-for-lookup-datasets) to use for a lookup dataset, you need to create the lookup dataset and map it to your schema.
+After you [create a custom schema](#create-a-custom-schema-to-use-with-the-lookup-dataset) to use for a lookup dataset, you need to create the lookup dataset and map it to your schema.

 Repeat this process for each dimension that contains data that you want to classify.